René Quinton: Military titles and awards

 Quinton was also recognized in Allied countries.
 On 26 November 1914, he was named Chevalier de l'Ordre de Léopold in Belgium, and in 1916 he received the Croix de guerre from Belgium too.
 He received the Distinguished Service Cross from the United Kingdom on 27 August 1917 and on 5 March 1919 from the United States.

 Death

-Quinton passed away unexpectedly on 9 July 1925, from a sudden onset heart condition; he was 58 years old.
+Quinton died unexpectedly on 9 July 1925, from a sudden-onset heart condition; he was 58 years old.

-On his deathbed, he identified as a soldier: he told his comrades, while saying his final goodbyes, “and that is why I insisted to die in my soldier’s garments”.
+On his deathbed, he identified as a soldier: he told his comrades, while saying his final goodbyes, "and that is why I insisted to die in my soldier's garments".
 He was with his cousin Lucien Corpechot when he passed.

-He was buried in his family vault in Loches-sur-Ource (Aube).
+He was buried in his family vault in Loches-sur-Ource, Aube.

 A statue commemorating Quinton was erected in his birth town of Chaumes-en-Brie in 1931.
 It featured a bronze statue sculpted by Paul Dardé.
-However, in 1941, the statue was removed and melted by the German army.
-Today, only the base of the statue remains and can be seen in its original location in the Champ de foire of Chaumes-en-Brie.
+However, in 1941, the statue was removed and melted by the occupying German army.
+Today, only the base of the statue remains and can be seen in its original location in the Champ de Foire of Chaumes-en-Brie.